(Cross posted from Chicken Run Haiti)

 Whose motorcycle crashed into a wall.

-Other patients sit or lie in different corners
+Other patients sit or lie in different

 Of the room, some on IV's.